Salary and Benefits

 In the Netherlands, appointed PhD candidates are considered employees of the university and therefore no tuition fee is charged.
 This also means that our PhD vacancies are fully-funded and salaried positions.
 Salary and benefits are in accordance with the Collective Labour Agreement of Dutch Universities (CAO).

-The starting monthly salary for PhD candidates is € 2325,- in year 1, € 2709,- in year 2, € 2835,- in year 3, and € 2972,- in the final year (all mentioned figures are gross and fixed amounts).
+The starting monthly salary for PhD candidates is € 2395,- in year 1, € 2790,- in year 2, € 2920,- in year 3, and € 3061,- in year 4 and 5 (all mentioned figures are gross and fixed amounts).
 Successful candidates are appointed on a full-time basis for a total of 4 or 5 years, depending on the project further extensions are possible.
 Candidates' performance is evaluated after 18 months and if positive, the contract is extended for additional 2.5 years.

 Working at the Erasmus University Rotterdam means working in a professional environment, where development is encouraged through an active career and mobility policy.
 The Erasmus University Rotterdam highly appreciates flexibility and offers a 38-hour workweek, flexible working hours, maternal/paternal leave, holiday allowance, end of year bonus etc. Moreover, the University has a company childcare scheme, possibilities to participate in a terms of employment option model, company savings program and life insurance schemes and favourable collective insurance schemes.
 Employees can also make use of facilities such as sports facilities and the library.
 For more information about the employment conditions please visit the dedicated page on the EUR-website.